 (2) make referrals for the necessary treatment of diagnosed cases of heritable and congenital disorders when treatment is indicated;

 (3) maintain a registry of the cases of heritable and congenital disorders detected by the screening program for the purpose of follow-up services;

 adopt rules to carry out sections 144.125 to 144.128.

 Except when expressly exempted, a person shall not drive a motor vehicle upon a street or highway in this state unless the person has a license valid under this chapter for the type or class of vehicle being driven.
 The department shall not issue a driver's license to a person unless and until the person's license from any jurisdiction has been invalidated.
 The department shall provide to the issuing department of any jurisdiction, information that the licensee is now licensed in Minnesota.
 A person is not permitted to have more than one valid driver's license at any time.
 The department shall not issue to a person to whom a current Minnesota identification card has been issued a driver's license, other than a limited license, unless the person's Minnesota identification card has been invalidated.

 181.032 REQUIRED STATEMENT OF EARNINGS BY EMPLOYER.

 At the end of each pay period, the employer shall

-any form determined by the employer but must include:
+give each employee an earnings statement in writing covering that pay period.
+The earnings statement may be in any form determined by the employer but must include: